-a.
-The ball shall be put into play by a jump ball at the circle which is closest to the spot where:

-- (1) A held ball occurs, - (2) A ball out-of-bounds, caused by both teams, occurs, - (3) An official is in doubt as to who last touched the ball.
+- a.
+The ball shall be put into play by a jump ball at the circle which is closest to the spot where: - (1) A held ball occurs - (2) A ball out-of-bounds caused by both teams occurs - (3) An official is in doubt as to who last touched the ball - b.

-b.
 The jump ball shall be between the two involved players unless injury or ejection precludes one of the jumpers from participation.
-If the injured player must leave the game or is ejected, the coach of the opposing team shall select from their opponent's bench a player who will replace the injured or ejected player.
-The injured player will not be permitted to re-enter the game.
-If a player is removed for a concussion evaluation, their coach shall select one of the four remaining players in the game to participate in the jump ball, and that player may return to the game if they complete the evaluation pursuant to the WNBA Concussion Policy and are deemed not to have a concussion.
+If the injured player must leave the game or is ejected, the coach of the opposing team shall select from his opponent's bench a player who will replace the injured or ejected player.
+The injured player will not be permitted to reenter the game.
+If a player is removed for a concussion evaluation, his coach shall select one of the four remaining players in the game to participate in the jump and may return to the game if he completes the evaluation pursuant to the NBA Concussion Policy, and is deemed not to have a concussion.